Skip to content

 Sopes These thick, round tortillas are pinched at the edges to create a border, then topped with refried beans, meat, lettuce, cheese, and crema.

-Local Cuisine Mexico - Mexico - inline
+Local Cuisine Mexico, Mexico

 Chiles Rellenos Poblano peppers are stuffed with cheese, meat, or a combination of both, then dipped in egg batter and fried.
 They are often served with a tomato-based sauce.